 - g.
 GPS the site and enter the data onto the trap card, for entry into the USDA's Integrated Plant Health Information System (IPHIS) (see below). - 11.
 Inspection Frequency Service the traps every two weeks, unless directed otherwise.
 If pesticide treatments or other factors in the vineyard preclude servicing a trap, document the missed servicing in both the trap book and IPHIS. - 12.
 Baiting Interval Replace the lure every four weeks.
-Old lures can be left in the trap until the trap is replaced, if they are not unduly obstructing access to the sticky surface. - 13.
-Trap Replacement - a.
+Old lures can be left in the trap until the trap is replaced, if they are not unduly obstructing access to the sticky surface.

+13. Trap Replacement

+- a.
 It is recommended that traps be replaced at eight weeks under normal conditions.
 However, traps should be replaced earlier if dust, plant debris, or an excessive number of trapped non-target insects reduces the ability of trap to capture EGVM or inhibits the ability to screen for suspect EGVM. - b.
-Zip ties used to hang the traps should be reused, if not damaged. - 14.
-Relocation - a.
+Zip ties used to hang the traps should be reused, if not damaged.

+14. Relocation

+- a.
 Do not relocate traps unless access to the trap is impaired for more than one servicing. - b.
 As the vines grow, move traps to the upper third of the vine, as practical - c.
 Follow all pesticide regulations before entering a vineyard that has been treated. - d.
 If a trap is relocated, GPS the new site and enter the data into the IPHIS database. - e.
-When relocating, always use a new trap. - 15.
-Data Entry into IPHIS - a.
-Trap data must be entered into the USDA Integrated Plant Health Information System (IPHIS). - b.
+When relocating, always use a new trap.

+15. Data Entry: CalTrap or IPHIS

+Trap data must be entered into the USDA Integrated Plant Health Information System (IPHIS) or into CalTrap.
+If possible, counties should use CalTrap.

+Data Entry into CalTrap:

+a.
+Use CalTrap to record EGVM survey data according to CalTrap guidelines.
+Information entered into CalTrap will be automatically shared with USDA.

+Data Entry into IPHIS:

+a.
 All sites trapped must be geocoded using Datum NAD83 in decimal degrees to 6 decimal points (e.g., 34.423314, -119.825056).
 If there are more than six digits, please truncate the figures (do not round up or down).
 The minimum information recorded in the global positioning system (GPS) unit is trap number, placement date, and degree decimal waypoint reading.
-New GPS points must be recorded if EGVM traps are relocated. - c.
-New GPS values must be taken and recorded for 2021.
-Do not re-use the 2020 GPS coordinates even if the 2021 trap site is utilizing a previously used map and trap card. - d.
-All GPS points will be verified by the United States Department of Agriculture (USDA) prior to being entered into IPHIS.
-Following completion of trap placement, submit GPS points on an Excel spreadsheet (include county, trap number and GPS points) to William Yoder at William.E.Yoder@usda.gov.
+New GPS points must be recorded if EGVM traps are relocated.